miku0129/Monita2/README.md

 With aging of population , more than one in four people is over 65 years old in Japan. <br>
 For senior citizens, decreased physical strength causes issues in their daily life.<br>
-I thought it would be nice if I had a device which allows me gently watching over my lovely mother.<br>
+I thought it would be nice if I had a device which allows us gently watching over them.<br>

 A Fitbit - wearable item is an option.
 <br>It gives you a variety of data with frequent updates.
 Monitoring people's activity to support their healthy life.